mbroz/cryptsetup/FAQ.md

   Note that at the time this FAQ item was written, 1.5.4 was the latest 1.5.x version and it has the flaw, i.e.  works with the old Whirlpool version.
 Possibly later 1.5.x versions will work as well.
-If not, please let me know.

   The only two ways to access older LUKS containers created with Whirlpool are to either decrypt with an old gcrypt version that has the flaw or to